Haivision/srt/docs/CodingConventions.md

 which the object is being passed is never intended to be NULL, always use reference.

-This convention should not be used when passing an object that it **not** to be modified inside the call.
+This convention should not be used when passing an object that is **not** to be modified inside the call.
 There could be also cases when the passed object is not intended to be written, but the rule of having const there was needed to be broken.
 In that case also the rules of the prefix and extra